Peterhague/CI-_MS2_Minesweeper/README.md

 <h4>User stories covered by this feature:</h4>
 <p>User story 1: as a player, I want to be able to easily navigate to the game of my choosing.</p>
 <p>User story 9: as a responsible adult, I want to be able to navigate the website easily to check that all its content is appropriate for children.</p>
-<p>User story 10: as a responsible adult, I want to be able to test the games quickly and easily to make sure they are engaging but educational.</p>
+<p>User story 10: as a responsible adult, I want to be able to test the games quickly and easily to make sure they are engaging but
+    educational and provide ample feedback.</p>
 <p>User story 14: as a site owner, I want players to understand what kind of games my website offers and to encourage them to try them.</p>
 <p>User story 16: as a site owner, I want players to feel at home on the website and to be happy spending time there.</p>